katmore/napkin-notes/topics/science/scientific-rigor.md

 The next experiment needs to be designed around the hypothesis *before* seeing its result.

-That doesn't make exploratory work weak or worthless.
+That does not make exploratory work weak or worthless.
 It makes its scientific role different.

-### 3. Replication isn't a magic numerical threshold
+### 3. Replication is not a magic numerical threshold

 It is objectionable to treat a single statistically persuasive study as though it settled something.

 The position should be more procedural:

 One study—even a very good one—establishes a result worth pursuing.
-A second study isn't some magical epistemic switch either.
+A second study is not some magical epistemic switch either.
 Confidence comes from an accumulating research program: replication, independent samples, better-controlled experiments, different measurement approaches, mechanisms, and eventually convergence among evidence that was capable of failing in different ways.

 That's especially normal in fields such as public health.